Diners Club International: China and Hong Kong

 An ICBC Diners Club credit card issued in 2022.
 ICBC is the sole issuing institution of all Diners Club cards in mainland China.

 In September 2017, Diners Club International signed a deal with Allinpay, a Chinese payment provider, to be the exclusive carrier of all the cards that are part of the Discover Global Network.
 Apart from that, Allinpay intended to increase the card acceptance in Hong Kong, especially by "travel oriented merchants".

 Chile

 In Chile, the Diners Club franchise was long held by Citibank Chile until it was acquired by Banco de Chile in 2008, who then took over said franchise.

 Colombia

 In Colombia, the first Diners Club franchise was opened in 1963.

-Nowadays, the Colombian franchisee and issuer of Diners Club cards is Banco Davivienda.
+In 2005, Davivienda gained the license to issue Diners Club in Colombia.

 Europe

 Diners Club has franchises in some European countries, such as Austria, Germany, North Macedonia, Slovenia, Spain, and Switzerland for example.
 Those franchises generally only issue Diners Club cards to residents of their respective countries.

 However, since January 2025, ISX Financial has become a pan-European Diners Club franchisee, issuing the Flykk Diners Club debit card in several European markets.